Resolving phase transitions with Discontinuous Galerkin methods: Results

 \subsubsection{Convergence}

 Due to the semi-analytic nature of the solution using the method of characteristics, c.f. \Cref{app:charateristics}, we can benchmark the accuracy of our results obtained with the DG method.
-As with previous studies we use the initial conditions \labelcref{eq:initial_quartic} together with $\lambda_2 = -0.1$ and resolve the derivative of the effective potential over the interval $0 \leq \rho \leq 1$.
-The results are then compared at the RG-time $t=1.75$, i.e. at the onset of the flattening of the potential.
-Hereby we assume the result obtained via the method of characteristics to be the exact solution.
+As with previous studies, we use the initial conditions \labelcref{eq:initial_quartic} together with $\lambda_2 = -0.1$ and resolve the derivative of the effective potential over the interval $0 \leq \rho \leq 1$.
+The results are then compared at the RG-time $t=4$.
+Hereby, we assume the result obtained via the method of characteristics to be the exact solution.
+Please note that this makes such a comparison for the situation with shocks considerably more complicated, which is why we refrain from considering it here.
 As explained in \Cref{sec:frg_dg_numerics}, we use an implicit solver for the time evolution.
 To avoid artificial enhancement of errors due to uncertainties thereof, we set the adaptive accuracy requirements close to machine precision.
 The results for the broken L2-norm between the two solutions for different orders of the local approximation order as a function of the number of elements, which are all equal in size, are shown in \Cref{fig:SecondOrderConvergence}.
 For our highest order of approximation $N=5$ the results are only included for $K\leq 500$ elements, because the difference between the two results is at the level of the machine precision for more elements and a comparison is no longer insightful.
-The results are compatible with the expected power law like behaviour for the convergence when increasing the number of elements $K$ and an exponential convergence when increasing the local approximation order $N$.
-To be more precise, we observe a behaviour that can be parametrized as
+The results are compatible with the expected power law like behavior for the convergence when increasing the number of elements $K$ and an exponential convergence when increasing the local approximation order $N$.
+To be more precise, we observe a behavior that can be parametrized as

 In \labelcref{eq:convergence_function} we have temporarily restored the index $h$ again to denote the approximate solution.
 A $\chi^2$-fit to \labelcref{eq:convergence_function} is also shown in \Cref{fig:SecondOrderConvergence} as solid lines, the parameters obtained are given in \Cref{tbl:convergence_parameter}.
 In \labelcref{eq:convergence_function} the norm on the left-hand side denotes the broken L2-norm, i.e. the exact solution is projected to the same polynomial space as the numerical solution and the norm is then calculated elementwise therein and summed up.
 This result demonstrates the impressive convergence properties of the scheme.